GaryBoone/GoStats/README.md

 Note that this is an update to an existing Stats struct.
 It updates the current values.

-Batch updates are the traditional calculations of descriptive statistics on a given array of values.
-They don't require a Stats struct and are prefixed with 'Stats'.

-	a := []float64{1.0, 2.0, 3.0, 4.0, 5.0}
-	populationVariance := StatsPopulationVariance(a)   // = 2.0
-	sampleVariance := StatsSampleVariance(a)           // = 2.5

 ### Linear Regression ###